cosmologicon/pygame-text/README.md

 	ptext.wrap(text, fontname, fontsize, width=None, widthem=None)

-`ptext.wrap` returns a list of substrings of `text`, one for each line in the word wrapped text.
+`ptext.wrap` returns a list of 2-tuples `(line, jpara)`, one line for each line in the word wrapped text.
+Here `line` is a substring of `text`, and `jpara` is the paragraph number that line appears in.

 	ptext.getsurf(text, **kwargs)